 But as announced, I want to use a free photo editing option.
 If you are anything like me you might have a tight budget and cannot justify paying for a software you only use occasionally.

 Fotojet.com is an online platform that allows basic photo editing in its free plan.
 To have all editing features you will still need to upgrade to the paid plan which is affordable at 39,99 $/year or 6.99 $/month (as I’m writing this).
 This will also give you the option to store photos and creative projects.
-To me, fotojet is super easy to use and even the free plan has what I need right now.
+To me, fotojet is super easy to use and the free plan has all I need.
 As I said, I keep it simple.
 (Read: I’m the laziest photo editor ever.)

 Fotojet is also what I use to create stunning collage images for Pinterest.
 Learn how in this post!